 On December 2, 2009, a member named dma from the website VGMdb (a website that focuses on video game music) brought attention to an article in Black & White Magazine.
-This interview was with Brad Buxer, a credited music composer for the Sonic 3 soundtrack.
+This interview was with Brad Buxer, a credited music composer for the Sonic 3 soundtrack and long-time collaborator with Michael Jackson.
 In this interview, Buxer confirms that the final release of Sonic 3 does contain at least one piece of work by Michael Jackson:

 |“|| B&W: Can you clarify the rumor that Michael had in 1993 composed the music for Sonic 3 video game, for which you havel been credited?

 Buxer: I've never played the game so I do not know what tracks on which Michael and I have worked the developers have kept, but we did compose music for the game.
 Michael called me at the time for help on this project, and that's what I did.
 And if he is not credited for composing the music, it's because he was not happy with the result sound coming out of the console.
 At the time, game consoles did not allow an optimal sound reproduction, and Michael found it frustrating.
 He did not want to be associated with a product that devalued his music...